Matariki - the Māori New Year

 Growing native plants, potato and kumara:

 Matariki traditions and contemporary culture

 Matariki celebrations were popular for Māori in pre-European times.
 The festivals continued into the 1900s but were reported to have waned during the 1940s.
 (See articles below on 'Matariki - Māori New Year: Modern Matariki" by the Ministry for Culture and History, and "Matariki' published in Te Ao Ho.)
 However, the beginning of this century has seen a revival in celebrations.
 The traditions of Matariki and their place in contemporary culture have been explored in various forums - What does it mean to people in today's society?

 Festivals and exhibitions have been held to increase knowledge about the traditional astronomy and spiritual connections that underpins the Māori New Year.
 The Waikato Museum's Te Whānau Marama: The Heavenly Bodies Exhibition (2016 - 2018) featured a sound and light show.
 Other museums, public libraries, organisations, schools/kura and local communities have also held a range of activities.
 Artistic works, music, drama, stories and film have been created in celebration of Matariki.

-Paintings, sculpture, carvings:
+Paintings, Images, sculpture, carvings: